mdmonir84/programming-terms/Laravel/Facades.md

 Facades have more advantage.
 - They provide a brief, memorable syntax that allows to use Laravel features without memorizing long class names that must be injected or configured manually.
 - Because of their unique usage of PHP's dynamic methods, they are easy to test.
 - The primary danger of facades is class scope creep.
-Since facades are so easy to use and do not require injection, it can be easy to let your classes continue to grow and use many facades in a single class.
+Since facades are so easy to use and do not require injection, it can be easy to let our classes continue to grow and use many facades in a single class.
+- Using dependency injection, this potential is mitigated by the visual feedback a large constructor gives you that our class is growing too large.
+So, when using facades, we need to pay special attention to the size of our class so that its scope of responsibility stays narrow.

-When building a third party package that interacts with laravel, it's better to inject Laravel contracts instead of using facades.
+>When building a third party package that interacts with laravel, it's better to inject Laravel contracts instead of using facades.
 Since packages are built outside of Laravel itself, you will not have access to Laravel's facade testing helper.

 ## Facades Vs. Dependency Injection